• Skip to main content

 Cornmeal Biscuits Directions:

-• Add the buttermilk and stir until the mixture just comes together.
-Do not over-mix or your biscuits will be tough.
+• Pour this mixture into a medium-sized bowl and add the buttermilk.
+Stir until the mixture just comes together.
+Do not overmix, or your biscuits will be tough.
 If the mixture seems too dry, add a little more buttermilk, about a tablespoon at a time.
 If the mixture appears too runny, add a little more flour, about a tablespoon at a time.

 • Bake the biscuits for 12-14 minutes or until lightly browned on top.